locnnil/workshop/docs/explanation/interfaces/ssh-agent-interface.rst

 ===================

 The SSH agent interface
-enables access to the host system's SSH agent from inside the workshop to let it use the host's SSH keys and configuration securely.
+provides access to the host system's SSH agent from inside the workshop, allowing it to securely use the host's SSH keys and configuration.

 SSH interface plug
 ------------------

-An essential element here is the SSH interface plug that is declared in the SDK definition.
+An essential element here is the content interface plug, which is declared in the :ref:`SDK definition <exp_sdk_definition>` and is thus beyond the reach of |project_markup|.
 By adding it,
-the SDK publisher lets the workshop connect to the host's SSH agent, which may come in handy in various SDK-specific tasks such as cloning private repositories, accessing remote machines and so on.
+the SDK publisher allows the workshop to connect to the host's SSH agent, which can be useful in various SDK-specific tasks such as cloning private repositories, accessing remote machines and so on.